 The decision makers

-There are 42 Members of the Council (councillors), three for each of the 14 Wards, elected to represent the public.
+The Council has 41 Councillors, three in 13 of the wards and two in one ward (Englefield Green East), elected to represent the public.
 Councillors undertake official duties in their own time and receive a small allowance, mainly to cover out of pocket expenses.